netcanis/feat_ocr/README.md

 ## **License**

-feat_qr is available under the Apache License 2.0.
+feat_ocr is available under the Apache License 2.0.
 See the LICENSE file for details.

 ---